Description

 • Perfect Path Technologies Total Contact, RCA caps, Stop-It duplex plugs, E-Mats & E-Cards

 This company has now closed because the owner has passed away.
-These products work to achieve a uniform and consistent RF/EMI and electron treatment around my components which greatly helps the sonics.
+These products work to achieve a uniform and consistent RF/EMI and electron treatment around components.

 Owner